jp7677/dxvk-nvapi/README.md

 ## How to build

-Like DXVK, this library is being built as a Windows DLL using MinGW, DXVK-NVAPI requires MinGW 9, MinGW 8 unfortunately has an outdated D3D12 header.
-Python 3 is needed for a prebuild validation script.
-This project uses git submodules, ensure to fetch them while or after cloning the repository.
+Like DXVK, this library is being built as a Windows DLL using MinGW.
+DXVK-NVAPI requires MinGW-w64 compiler and headers version 9 or newer, the Meson build system at least version 0.58 and Python 3 (needed for a prebuild validation script).
+This project uses git submodules.
+Ensure to fetch the submodules while or after cloning the repository, e.g. with `git clone --recurse-submodules git@github.com:jp7677/dxvk-nvapi.git`.

 Run: